wileymarques/posts/courses/mfe-angular-elements/2-structuring-workspace/2-prepare-env/README.md

 ## Installing NodeJS

-So let's start installing NodeJS, which can be downloaded from its official page: <https://nodejs.org/>.

-But on that page, there's an indication of two NodeJS versions: LTS and Current.
+So let's start installing NodeJS, which can be downloaded from its official page But on that page, there's an indication of two NodeJS versions: LTS and Current.

 <!-- ![NodeJS home page showing two versions: LTS and Current](assets/node-home-page.png) -->